Certified Nursing Assistant Cover Letter Examples and Templates for 2023

 [email protected]

 I am drawn to the prospect of working for a highly regarded long-term care facility like Copley Health.
-I feel that I am a good match for your patient-driven approach to senior care.
+I feel I am a good match for your patient-driven approach to senior care.
 Some of my previous achievements include:

 • My ability to notice subtle physical and emotional changes in patients that might signify clinical deterioration